Bonner Fellers: World War II

-Italians and Germans access to Fellers's reports
+Italian and German access to Fellers's reports

-In October 1940,Major Fellers was assigned as military attaché to the U.S. embassy in Egypt.
+In October 1940, Major Fellers was assigned as military attaché to the US embassy in Egypt.
 He was assigned the duty of monitoring and reporting on British military operations in the Mediterranean and Middle East Theatre.
 The British granted Fellers access to their activities and information.
 He dutifully reported everything he learned to his superiors in the United States, where his reports were read by President Franklin D. Roosevelt, and the G-2 section of the War Department General Staff.

-Fellers was concerned about the security of the "Black" of the U.S. State Department, used when he sent his reports by radiogram.
+Fellers was concerned about the security of the State Department's "Black Code", used when he sent his reports by radiogram.
 His concerns were overridden.
-Fellers was right to be concerned, as the details of the code had been stolen from the U.S. embassy in Italy in September 1941 in a covert night raid into the embassy by Italian spies from the Servizio Informazioni Militare (SIM), the Italian military intelligence service.
-This enabled the Italians to read the reports, and within eight hours, the most secret data on British "strengths, positions, losses, reinforcements, supply, situation, plans, morale etc" would be in the hands of the German and the Italian military.
+Fellers was right to be concerned, as the details of the code had been stolen from the US embassy in Italy in September 1941 in a covert night raid into the embassy by Italian spies from the Servizio Informazioni Militare (SIM), the Italian military intelligence service.
+This enabled the Italians to read the reports, and within eight hours, the most secret data on British "strengths, positions, losses, reinforcements, supply, situation, plans, morale, etc" would be in the hands of the German and the Italian military.
 Around the same time, the Black Code was also broken by German cryptanalysts.
-The Germans could identify Fellers's report, starting just before the American entry into World War II and lasting until June 29, 1942, when Fellers switched to a newly adopted U.S. code system.
+The Germans could read Fellers's reports, starting just before the American entry into World War II and lasting until June 29, 1942, when Fellers switched to a newly adopted US code system.

 Fellers's deciphered radiograms provided the Axis with detailed, extensive, and timely information about troop movements and equipment.
 Information from his messages alerted the Axis to British convoy operations in the Battle of the Mediterranean, including efforts to resupply the garrison of Malta.
 In January 1942 information about numbers and the condition of British forces was provided to Generalleutnant Erwin Rommel (Generalfeldmarschall from May onwards), the German commander in Africa, who could thus plan his operations with reliable knowledge of what the opposing forces were.
 The Germans referred to Fellers as die gute Quelle ("the good source").
 Rommel referred to him as "the little fellow."